 What are warm and cool colors?

 Cool Colors: Blue, green, and light purple are considered cool colors.
 These colors remind you of water, sky, ice, and snow.
-They are used to make small rooms appear larger.
+They are used to make small rooms appear more prominent.

 You may also like: